History of Tidal

 And so in 2010 we changed our name to simply ‘Tidal’, and gave ourselves a new mission: to coordinate, support and grow global justice activism in Leeds.
 That year we developed this website and started to publish an e-update to keep Leeds activists connected to one another.
 We also helped groups work together strategically on the general election with our Fair Ten Challenge.
 But perhaps our most important area of work for 2010 was beginning to create a plan for Tidal and the Leeds global justice movement.
 We held ‘Tidal’s Big Conversation’ in the Autumn to get loads of activists involved in what we need in Leeds to grow and connect the movement, build flourishing groups and engage activists.
 You can read the notes from those conversations online.

-This past year has also seen the launch of Leeds Citizens (previously Leeds Community Organising), a project Tidal has been part of from its conception.
-Our involvement in the project helped bring global justice issues to new parts of Leeds, and we hope will link up global and local in the heart of communities in our city.
+2012 also saw the launch of Leeds Citizens (previously Leeds Community Organising), a project Tidal has been part of from its conception.
+Our involvement in the project helped bring global justice issues to new parts of Leeds.

 Leeds Fuel Poverty Action had a busy year too, going to London for a national demo, the Big Six Energy Bash, publishing a manual on retrofitting, organising more actions in Leeds, and also mini-conference in September.
 Phew!

 Heading into 2013 Tidal continued campaigning on fuel poverty.
-The year started with lots of hanging out in East Leeds – chatting to people in children’s centres, lunch clubs, church services, on the street – anywhere people would talk to us!
+The year started with lots of organising in East Leeds – chatting to people in children’s centres, lunch clubs, church services, on the street – anywhere people would talk to us!
 We built up a list of people affected and conducted interviews with five households to show the human side of fuel poverty and to open up the issue outside the home.
 This resulted in a photography exhibition which we are very proud of.
 It links up the many different issues involved – Big Six profiteering, climate change, health and housing.
 We have since toured it around different locations and continue to use it as a workshop tool.
+Do get in touch if you’d like to make use of the resource.

 But that’s not all!
 In 2013 we also…